| |

 Cenote Zaci

-There are many beautiful cenotes to discover around the Yucatán that are perfect to go for a swim.
+There are many beautiful cenotes to discover around the Yucatán that are perfect for a swim.
 However, Cenote Zaci is one worth making a stop at while in Valladolid.
-This cenote is located near the center of town which makes it super easy to visit and cool down from all your sightseeing.
+This cenote is located near the center of town, which makes it super easy to visit and cool down from all your sightseeing.

 Location | Calle 36 between Calles 37 and 39